Lifestyle

 Your local state or territory will have its own rules and guidelines for tests and checks your parents will need to pass in order to keep their licence and stay safe on the roads.
 So it’s important to check with the authorities to ensure your parents are still considered legally competent to drive.

-It’s a tough call to make, and an even tougher conversation to have with a loved one, but here are 6 questions to ask if you’re wondering whether your senior parents should put away their drivers licence for good.
+Most will need a little help from a friend, though, and that's where you come in.
+The driving conversation is a tough one to have with a loved one, but here are 6 questions to ask if you’re wondering whether your senior parents should put away their drivers licence for good.

 Question 1: do they have any medical conditions that could affect their driving?